 Gloria Ferrari Pinney (2000-2006; 2016-present) is professor emerita of classical archaeology and art at Harvard University, where she taught from 1998 to 2003.
 She was previously a member of the faculty at Wilson College and at Bryn Mawr College, serving as the Doreen Canaday Spitzer Professor of Classical Studies from 1990 to 1993.
 In 1993 she moved to the University of Chicago.
 She has written on Roman art and ancient Greek art and poetry.
 Her 2003 monograph, Figures of Speech: Men and Maidens in Ancient Greece was awarded the 2004 Wiseman Book Award by the Archaeological Institute of America.
 Her last book, Alcman and the Cosmos of Sparta (2008) is a study of one of the earliest lyric songs and its attendant imagery.
 These books are representative of recent interests, which have focused on the interpretation of images, the construction of genders, and broadly on the intersection of texts and monuments.
 Her current research deals with visual and literary representations of geography and with the issue of continuities from the Aegean Bronze Age into the Iron Age.
 She is a member of the American Philosophical Society.

-Mark Schiefsky (2013-present) took his Ph.D. degree in Classical Philosophy from Harvard University in 1999.
+Mark Schiefsky (2013-2021, ex officio 2021-present as Director of CHS) took his Ph.D. degree in Classical Philosophy from Harvard University in 1999.
 He joined the faculty in June 2000 and has been a full professor in the Department since July 2007.
 His research interests are centered on the history of philosophy and science in the Greco-Roman world, especially medicine and mechanics.
 His publications include a commentary on the Hippocratic treatise On Ancient Medicine (Brill 2005), along with several articles on ancient medicine, mechanics, and mathematics.
 A further major concern of Professor Schiefsky’s research is the application of information technology in humanistic scholarship, especially the history of science.
 From 2001-2004 he was the Principal Investigator of the Archimedes Project, an international initiative funded by the National Science Foundation to create a digital library for the history of mechanics and mechanical technology in collaboration with the Max Planck Institute for the History of Science in Berlin.

 Laura M. Slatkin (2011-present) is Gallatin Distinguished Professor in Classical Studies and Interdisciplinary Studies, New York University, Gallatin School and Deptartment of Comparative Literature.
 She is also Visiting Professor in the Committee on Social Thought, University of Chicago.
 She has taught at the University of California at Santa Cruz, Yale University, and Columbia University.
 Her research and teaching interests include early Greek epic; wisdom traditions in classical and Near Eastern antiquity; and the reception of Homer.
 She has published articles on Greek epic and drama and most recently on “British Romantic Homer”; The Power of Thetis and Selected Essays was published by the CHS in 2011.
 She has served as the editor in chief of Classical Philology, and coedited Histories of Post-War French Thought, Volume 2: Antiquities (with G. Nagy and N. Loraux, New Press, 2001).
 She is currently collaborating on a study of the reception of Homer in British romantic poetry.